top of page

 Open Access License Statement

 © The Author(s).
+Authors retain copyright of their work and grant U7Y Journal the right of first publication.
 This article is published under the terms of the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 This license permits unrestricted use, distribution, adaptation, and reproduction in any medium or format, as long as appropriate credit is given to the original author(s) and the source, and any changes made are indicated.

 Unless otherwise stated in a credit line, all images or third-party materials in this article are included under the same Creative Commons license.
-If any material is excluded from the license and your intended use exceeds what is permitted by statutory regulation, you must obtain permission directly from the copyright holder.
+If any material is excluded from the license and your intended use exceeds what is permitted by statutory regulation, permission must be obtained directly from the copyright holder.

 A full copy of this license is available at: Creative Commons Attribution 4.0 International (CC BY 4.0).

-All articles published in the Unveiling Seven Continents Yearbook Journal (U7J) are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0)
+This article is published under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

 bottom of page